"

 The value 8.0 may be an outlier.
 Values appear to concentrate at one and two miles.

 A side-by-side stem-and-leaf plot allows a comparison of the two data sets in two columns.
 In a side-by-side stem-and-leaf plot, two sets of leaves share the same stem.
-The leaves are to the left and the right of the stems. [link] and [link] show the ages of presidents at their inauguration and at their death.
+The leaves are to the left and the right of the stems.
+The tables below show the ages of presidents at their inauguration and at their death.
 Construct a side-by-side stem-and-leaf plot using this data.

 President Age President Age President Age